Brooks Tegler's HOT JAZZ BAND Sound Files

 An Archive Jazz Recording

-was recorded Live at the LAST CHANCE SALOON, on Febr.
-14,
+Live at the LAST CHANCE SALOON, Febr.
+14, Columbia, Maryland

 Gary Gregg, clarinet and tenor sax; Dave Spiegelthal, alto and bari sax;